-A burning sensation can affect any part of the body.
+A burning sensation can affect almost any part of the body.
 It may feel like pins and needles, heat, or a sharp, prickly pain.
-A wide variety of conditions can cause it, so it is important to seek medical advice and receive a correct diagnosis.
+It is important to seek medical advice and receive the correct diagnosis.

-In this article, we look at the causes of burning sensations, when to see a doctor, and what treatments are available.
+This article looks at some potential causes of burning sensations, when to contact a doctor, and what treatments are available.

-Below are some of the most common locations of burning sensations and possible underlying causes:
+Below are some of the most common locations of burning sensations and their possible causes.

-Infections can affect the bladder, kidneys, or urethra.
-If left untreated, an infection can spread to other areas of the body.
-It can also harm the kidneys, and anyone who suspects that they have a UTI should see a doctor.
-UTIs are usually treated with antibiotics.
+These infections can affect the bladder, kidneys, or urethra.
+Without treatment, UTIs can spread to other areas of the body.
+They can also harm the kidneys.
+Therefore, anyone who suspects that they have a UTI should contact a doctor as soon as they can.

 The following can also cause a burning sensation during urination: